somrajroy/KubernetesApplicationsDebuggingandLogging/README.md

 * `Review past events`: `kubectl logs` allows to access past deployments, container restarts, errors, and other events through historical logs.
 This can help customers reconstruct timelines, investigate incidents, and understand changes in cluster configuration. <br/>
 * `Improvement identification`: Analyzing historical logs can reveal recurring issues, performance bottlenecks, or inefficient configurations.
 This information helps identify areas for improvement in processes and configurations.<br/>
 * `Application insights`: Examining logs provides valuable insights into application behavior, including successful operations, error messages, resource usage, and performance metrics.<br/>
-* `Bottleneck identification`: Logs can expose performance bottlenecks or resource constraints affecting application's operation.
-By analyzing log data, customers can pinpoint bottlenecks and take steps to optimize application's performance.<br/>
-* `Informed decision-making`: Through log analysis, customers gain a deeper understanding of application's behavior and its interaction with the underlying infrastructure.
-This knowledge can empower customers to make informed decisions about future optimizations, resource allocation, and configuration changes.<br/>

 ### kubectl logs key commands <br/>